 Loon Echo Land Trust (LELT) is a donor supported, non-profit organization that works to protect the natural resources and character of the northern Sebago lake region for current and future generations.
-Loon Echo protects 7,000 acres of land and manages 31 miles of hiking and biking trails in the towns of Bridgton, Casco, Denmark, Harrison, Naples, Raymond and Sebago.
+An accredited Land Trust, Loon Echo protects 7,000 acres of land and manages 31 miles of hiking and biking trails in the towns of Bridgton, Casco, Denmark, Harrison, Naples, Raymond and Sebago.
 These important open spaces protect the region’s water resources and wildlife habitat, support the local economy, maintain the rural character of our region and provide public access to outdoor recreation.

 What We Do